Gran Paradiso residents seek answers about a dry pond

 Wong said that if the groundwater levels were already low, the pumping could be making it worse and the lack of rain could be part of it.

-Everything about the pond has been permitted correctly and all of the work being done at Grand Palm was permitted correctly as well, according to the Southwest Florida Water Management District and Wong.
+Everything about the pond has been permitted correctly and all of the work being done at Grand Palm was permitted correctly as well, according to the Swiftmud and Wong.

 Wong added that the pond could not be dug deeper, because there is a rock layer beneath it.
-Southwest Florida Water Management District doesn’t allow for the rock layer to be punctured as it can impact groundwater sources.
+Swiftmud doesn’t allow for the rock layer to be punctured as it can impact groundwater sources.

 During the Thursday meeting Wong asked Resource Conservation in good faith to move water from the ponds in Grand Palm to the pond in Gran Paradiso.